skypjack/entt/README.md

   iterate the renderable entities while updating a physic component concurrently on a separate thread.

+* In general, the entire registry isn't thread safe as it is.
+Thread safety isn't something that users should want out of the box for several reasons.
+  Just to mention one of them: performance.<br/>
+  This kind of entity-component systems can be used in single threaded applications as well as along with async stuff.
+Moreover, typical thread based models for ECS don't require a fully thread safe registry to work.
+Actually one could reach the goal with the registry as it is while working with most of the common models, after all.<br/>
+  Because of the few reasons mentioned above and many others not mentioned, users are completely responsible for synchronization whether required.

 # Crash Course: core functionalities

 The `EnTT` framework comes with a bunch of core functionalities mostly used by